GovWizely/backbone-search-app/docs/components/AggregationSelect.md

 Properties | Description
 -----------|------------
 items      | Required.
+Select options.
 An array of aggregation object.
 Use the same format as Elasticsearch aggregation buckets. onChange   | Required.
 A function that takes a string as argument. (i.e. `"value1,value2"`) placeholder| Optional.
 Placeholder.
 Displayed when no value is selected. value      | Optional.
 Selected values.
 A string of comma separated values. (i.e. `"value1,value2"`)

 ## Using AggregationSelect

 ```js
 import AggregationSelect from 'src/js/components/aggregations-select';